-- Agriculture is the foundation of our food and fibre production ... the lifeblood of our world! - Studying Agriculture mens that you'll be working in an important industry that is both considered to be fast-moving and high-tech. - You might wish to pursue a course or career in: animal and plant science, food production, horticulture, property management, education, agronomy, stock and station agent, agricultural technonlogy (e.g. drones), farming, environmental preservation, and zoology.
-These are all areas explored within agriculture. - This course highly compliments the Certificate II in Agriculture (VET PI) course offered at DSODE.
+- Agriculture is the foundation of our food and fibre production. - Studying Agriculture will allow you to gain knowledge about global, regional and local issues from food production and farming to food security and maintaining a safe and balanced natural environment in a dynamic industry. - You may wish to pursue a course or career in: animal and plant science, food production, horticulture, property management, education, agronomy, stock and station agent, agricultural technology (to drones), farming, environmental preservation, and zoology.
+These are all areas related to agriculture. - This course highly complements the Certificate II in Agriculture (VET Primary Industries) course offered at DSODE.

-Ancient History

-2 units for each of the Year 11 and Year 12 Exclusions: Nil
+Ancient History 2 units for each Year 11 and Year 12 NESA developed courses Exclusions: Nil

-NESA developed courses

 The Year 11 course provides students with opportunities to develop and apply their understanding of methods and issues involved in the investigation of the ancient past.
-Students have the opportunity to engage in the study of a range of features, people, places, event and developments of the ancient world.
+Students have the opportunity to engage in the study of a range of features, people, places, events and developments of the ancient world.

 The Year 12 course provides students with opportunites to apply their understanding of archaeological and written sources and relevant issues in the investigation of the ancient past.
-Through a core study, students investigate the cities of Pompeii and Herculaneum, and explore issues relating to reconstruction of the past.
+Through a core study, students investigate the cities of Pompeii and Herculaneum and explore issues relating to reconstruction of the past.
 They also study the key features and sources of an ancient society, personality and historical period.